 An insurance claim might seem like a pretty straightforward process.
-However, you should enlist the help of an experienced attorney from DeMayo Law Offices, LLP.
+However, you should seek the help of an experienced truck accident attorney from DeMayo Law Offices.
 Handling the process alone can be a challenge.
 You will likely encounter obstacles you don’t know how to overcome, resulting in a denied claim.
-Insurance companies also take advantage of unrepresented claimants who don’t understand their rights, offering lowball settlements much lower than they deserve.
+Insurance companies take advantage of unrepresented claimants who don’t understand their rights, offering lowball settlements – much lower than they deserve.

 Pursuing A Wrongful Death Claim In North Carolina